-The SSIO terminal room, about 1986, looking South.
+The SSIO terminal room in 1986, looking South.
 The terminals in front and in back are DEC VT101s.
 Terminals in mid-room are HP 2621s.
 On the right (and in the second row from the front) are Concept-108/APL terminals.
 Each terminal is attached to a PACX port selector box to allow service selection (DEC-20, IBM mainframe).
 Plastic sheets are duct-taped to catch the water that constantly leaks in from the terrace above.
 SSIO, or parts of it, are often closed due to flooding or water damage.
 "SSIO" is stenciled on the chair backs to discourage theft.
 From 1973 to about 1980, this room was filled with key punches.

 Left and center foreground: VT101s with PACX boxes.
 Background, a 600lpm Printronix dot matrix line printer, an indestructible workhorse that remained in service more than 10 years (and could easily have lasted another 10) and was capable of printing graphics as well as text.
 To the left of the seated person: a Diablo daisy-wheel terminal/printer, used for high-quality printing in the pre-laser-printer days.

 Center: an IBM 029 key punch, possibly the last surviving public key punch at Columbia (it is an "express punch", meaning it is elevated and can only be operated from a standing position).
-Right: a soda machine.

-The Consultant's Office in SSIO with HP 2621 terminal and PACX box (and another one on the floor).
+On the desk, an HP 2621 terminal and PACX box (and another one on the floor).
 The telephone is a pre-Rolm AT&T Centrex multiline phone, with light-up pushbuttons to switch among lines.
 The bookshelf at left has technical handouts for users to take.
 Plastic sheets are taped to the ceiling here too, to catch the water.
 In the early 1970s, this sign on the door read "Insultant" rather than "Consultant".
 The supplicant's seat is at left.